rwilliams04/uc-xromm/rsync/config.md

 ## 2. On source PCs, configure sshd for ssh usage without an active Cygwin session (these steps assume the labadmin account has administrator privileges on each machine):

-	A) Open a Cygwin session
+	A) From the desktop, right click Cygwin and select "Run as administrator" to open a Cygwin session

 	B) Enter the command: ssh-host-config